10 Harmful Effects of Using Mobile Phones on Children

 Children may stay up late talking to friends, playing games, or scrolling through social media, which over a period of time, causes fatigue and restlessness.
 It also disrupts academic life, as kids are too sleepy to concentrate on what is taught in school.
 Hence, it has a domino effect that seeps into all walks of their lives.

 7. Medical Issues

 With children glued to the mobile phone during their free time, they don’t partake in physical activity and get fresh air.
 This puts them at risk for obesity and other illnesses, which can later develop into harmful diseases such as diabetes and hypertension.

 Children on social media may come in contact with cyberbullies who harass and bully them over the internet.
-Many children who have been cyberbullied may only admit their experience much later in life, when the mental damage has already been done.
+Many children who have been cyber-bullied may only talk about their experience much later in life when the mental damage has already been done.
 Social media may also induce depression and anxiety when the kids are not given the online attention they expect.

 Taking the right measures to ensure mobile phone safety for kids is extremely important while they are growing up.

 - As a general practice, avoid giving cell phones to children under the age of 16.
 You may stay in touch with the teachers and school staff to ensure your child’s safety and health if needed.
 Some parents may choose otherwise, and that is fine too, as long as the child has no or limited access to content that will take his focus off his studies.